swu1337/trainingfactory/README.md

 # Development Environment
 The webapplication should be runnning on http://localhost/trainingfactory

+Don't change the framework files unless you know what you're doing.

+Developers should be working and only be working in the dev files for php.

 # CSS Structure
 We are using bootstrap, try to use bootstrap properties before making new class.

 Follow [Bootsrap Documentation](http://getbootstrap.com/css/)

-For every new partial make a new css file and remember to include it in the style.css ``@import url(src)``
+For every new partial make a new css file and remember to include it in the style.css

+``@import url(src)``

 # Javascript
 Use module pattern

+Here is an in depth Javascript Module Pattern Example [Click me](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)